Department Chair: Wendy Griffin

 FAX: (562) 985-1868

-Faculty: Elyse Blankley (Women's Studies and English), Angela Bowen (Women's Studies), Norma Chinchilla (Women's Studies and Sociology), Wendy Griffin (Women's Studies), Elizabeth Philipose (Women's Studies), Jennifer Reed (Women's Studies), Maythee Rojas (Women's Studies), Patricia Rozee (Psychology and Women's Studies), Shira Tarrant (Women's Studies)
+Faculty: Elyse Blankley (Women's, Gender, and Sexuality Studies and English), Angela Bowen (Women's, Gender, and Sexuality Studies), Norma Chinchilla (Women's, Gender, and Sexuality Studies and Sociology), Wendy Griffin (Women's, Gender, and Sexuality Studies), Elizabeth Philipose (Women's, Gender, and Sexuality Studies), Jennifer Reed (Women's, Gender, and Sexuality Studies), Maythee Rojas (Women's, Gender, and Sexuality Studies), Patricia Rozee (Psychology and Women's, Gender, and Sexuality Studies), Shira Tarrant (Women's, Gender, and Sexuality Studies)

-Women's Studies, in its own department and through courses in other departments and disciplines, offers the University the intellectual excitement inherent in the development of a new discipline, and a humanistic perspective from which to view the accumulated knowledge of other disciplines, particularly their assumptions about women, both as actors and subjects.
-Women's Studies encourages the development of research and curriculum related to women in other disciplines and departments throughout the University.
+Women's, Gender, and Sexuality Studies, in its own department and through courses in other departments and disciplines, offers the University the intellectual excitement inherent in the development of a new discipline, and a humanistic perspective from which to view the accumulated knowledge of other disciplines, particularly their assumptions about women, both as actors and subjects.
+Women's, Gender, and Sexuality Studies encourages the development of research and curriculum related to women in other disciplines and departments throughout the University.
 We also provide information and advising for students and other members of the University community on the subject of women and women's issues.

-The Women's Studies Department offers a major and minor.
+The Department of Women's, Gender, and Sexuality Studies offers a major and minor.
 Students may also graduate with a B.A. in Inter-disciplinary Studies that has Women's Studies as one of its disciplines.
 CSULB also offers a Special Major at the graduate level through which students may design a major combining Women's Studies with another discipline.
-Designated Women's Studies courses may be used to fulfill the Social Science (Category II) and other General Education requirements, as well as I.C. and H.D. requirements.
+Designated Women's, Gender, and Sexuality Studies courses may be used to fulfill the Social Science (Category II) and other General Education requirements, as well as I.C. and H.D. requirements.
 For additional information and advice relative to these programs, or ways in which to combine Women's Studies with another Major or Concentration, please consult the Department Office or the Undergraduate Advisor.